hasura/todomvc-benchmark/README.md

 # todomvc-benchmark
-Different backend comparisons with Hasura with TodoMVC project (http://todomvc.com/)
+Different backend comparisons with Hasura on TodoMVC project (http://todomvc.com/)

 *Refer to particular backend folder for app setup.*